Sherdil: Home media

 The film had a television premier on Eid al-Adha, on 3 August 2020, on ARY Digital.

 Reception

 Box office

 Sherdil collected around 11.5 million on the first day, adding 17 million and 13 million on Saturday and Sunday, respectively, reaching up to 41.5 million by the end of opening weekend.
 After 17 days it collected 95.0 million.
 As of May 2019, the film has collected 115.3 million locally and 19.75 million from overseas for a total of 126.1 million worldwide.

 Critical response

 Azfar Jafri of Galaxy Lollywood gave the film 2.5/5 star.
 While criticizing the poor writing and direction of the film, he praised the visuals and action sequences.

 Rahul Aijaz of Express Tribune rated it 1/5 stars and commented "Sherdil simply lacks emotion from beginning to end.
 You might walk in to the cinema hall excited but you’ll walk out indifferent".

 Soundtrack

-The music of the film is composed by Adnan Dhool.
+The music of the film is composed by Soch (band).